mesosphere/dcos-docs-site/pages/1.12/installing/production/patching/index.md

 1. Go to the DC/OS Master [procedure](/1.12/installing/production/patching/#masters) to complete your installation.

-# <a name="strict"></a>Patching DC/OS 1.12 in strict mode
+# <a name="strict"></a>Patching to DC/OS 1.12 in strict mode
-This procedure patches DC/OS 1.12 in security strict [mode](/1.12/installing/production/advanced-configuration/configuration-reference/#security-enterprise).
+This procedure patches to DC/OS 1.12 in strict [security mode](/1.12/installing/production/advanced-configuration/configuration-reference/#security-enterprise).

-If you are updating a running DC/OS cluster to run in `security: strict` mode, be aware that security vulnerabilities may persist even after migration to strict mode.
+If you are updating a running DC/OS cluster to run in `strict` security mode, be aware that security vulnerabilities may persist even after migration to strict mode.
 When moving to strict mode, your services will now require authentication and authorization to register with Mesos or access its HTTP API.
 You should test these configurations in permissive mode before patching to strict, to maintain scheduler and script uptimes across the patch.

+As permissive mode allows some insecure behavior, a cluster may have been compromised before it is upgraded to strict security mode.
+To obtain the full security benefits of strict security mode, we recommend that you re-install the operating system on each node and install a new cluster.

 **Prerequisites:**